 Not sure if it’s time to move on?
 Watch for these signs:

-In any of these cases, switching to a more robust, reliable provider will give you peace of mind and more control.
+In any of these cases, it’s time to explore merchant account alternatives to Stripe that can handle your growth.
+Switching to a more robust, reliable provider will give you peace of mind and more control.
 Plus, understanding how payment reconciliation works can help you maintain financial clarity during the transition.

 Here’s some good news – you don’t need to pick just one provider.
 Many businesses run a hybrid setup:

-• Use a high-risk payment processor or merchant account for complex or global transactions
+- Use a high-risk merchant account provider for complex or global transactions

 This approach offers flexibility and business continuity in case one provider freezes or closes your account.